Published On: Jul 18 2011 01:10:06 PM CDTUpdated On: Jan 07 2016 01:00:00 AM CST

 Mario Lopez played jock Albert Clifford "A.C."
 Slater, who didn't always see eye-to-eye with Zack, or, as he liked to call him, "Preppy."

-Lopez most recently appeared in cameo roles as himself in the comedy "Get Him to the Greek" and the TV drama "Drop Dead Diva," and voiced Social Smurf in "The Smurfs 2."
-Lopez also hosts "America's Best Dance Crew," "MTV's Top Pop Group" and the U.S. version of "The X Factor" and co-hosts the TV magazine "Extra."
-He's also recently appeared in the reality shows "The Antonio Treatment" and "I Get That a Lot."
+Lopez is the co-host of the TV magazine show "Extra" and most recently appeared in cameo roles as himself in the comedy "Get Him to the Greek" and the TV drama "Drop Dead Diva," and voiced Social Smurf in "The Smurfs 2."
+In 2010-11, he starred with then-girlfriend (and current wife) Courtney Mazza in the reality TV series "Mario Lopez: Saved By the Baby."
 Before that, he competed on "Dancing With the Stars" (finishing in second place in 2006) and had a starring role in the daytime drama "The Bold and the Beautiful."
-He's also hosted other shows, including "Pet Stars" and "The Miss Teen USA Pageant," and guest-starred on the F/X drama "Nip/Tuck" on eight episodes from 2006-2010.
+He's also hosted a variety of shows, including "America's Best Dance Crew," "MTV's Top Pop Group," the U.S. version of "The X Factor," "Pet Stars" and "The Miss Teen USA Pageant," and guest-starred on the F/X drama "Nip/Tuck" on eight episodes from 2006-2010.

 Elizabeth Berkley played the straight-laced, brainy Jessica "Jessie" Mrytle Spano.

 Berkley starred in the "Donnie Darko" sequel "S. Darko" and appeared in the TV dramas "CSI: Miami" and "The L Word."
 Berkley also starred as stripper Nomi Malone in the critically-maligned drama "Showgirls" in 1995.
-In 2013, she appeared as a contestant on the 17th season of "Dancing with the Stars," with her and her parther, Valentin Chmerkovskiy, finishing in sixth place.
+In 2013, she appeared as a contestant on the 17th season of "Dancing with the Stars," finishing in sixth place with her professional dancer partner Valentin Chmerkovskiy.
+She also made a cameo in a 2014 episode of the sitcom "Melissa & Joey" alongside fellow 1990s teen stars Melissa Joan Hart and Joey Lawrence.

 Lark Voorhies played Lisa Turtle, the fashion-crazed girl who was also the unwanted object of Screech's affections.

 In the spring of 2012, Voorhies appeared looking quite different in heavy makeup and dyed red hair on the Yahoo! web series "The Yo Show" (pictured).
-She most recently teamed up with Dustin Diamond to star in the direct-to-video horror-comedy "Little Creeps."
+She again made headlines recently when she married a man she met on Facebook in a quickie Las Vegas wedding in April 2015, only to file for divorce six months later.
+When it comes to actually acting, she most recently teamed up with Dustin Diamond to star in the direct-to-video horror-comedy "Little Creeps."
 Prior to that, Voorhies appeared in such shows as "Star Trek: Deep Space Nine" and "Family Matters" and on the daytime drama "The Bold and the Beautiful."
 She's also had small parts in movies like "How High," "How to Be a Player" and "The Next Hit."

 Dennis Haskins played everybody's favorite principal, Mr. Belding.